NunomValdez/backend-project/README.md

 }
 ```

-**Note:** Other routes, such as "/workers" and "/inventory" has the same behavior, they show all Documents that exist in a certain Collection.
+**Note:** Other routes, such as "/workers" and "/inventory" have the same behavior, they show all Documents that exist in a certain Collection.

 - **PATCH:** **`/locations/{id}`**